Skip to main content

 Reunion Block Party Check-In

-Check in by Commencement Stage on Central Campus to have your name badge scanned and receive your food truck tokens.
+Check in by the Commencement Stage on Central Campus to have your name badge scanned and receive your food truck tokens.
 Exchange a token (or more, for larger plates) for a dish from the array of food trucks on Central Campus.
-Children can pick up a meal for one token at the Kids Tent, or they may use their tokens at the food trucks.
+Children can pick up a meal for one token at the Kids’ Tent or use their tokens at the food trucks.

 Food truck lines look long?
-Feel free to grab something to drink from one of the beverage tents and enjoy the music, games, and other activities while the line settles.
+Feel free to grab something from one of the beverage tents and enjoy the music, games, and other activities while the line settles.

 * In case of rain, the live music and carnival will be relocated to Bucksbaum.
 Food trucks will be relocated to 8th Avenue to allow for dining in the Marketplace Dining Hall.
 Classes will be asked to arrive at more staggered times to help with the lines.
 More information will be sent to the contact you provided in registration if rain plans become necessary.